 Termites—the infamous pest insect that plagues homes and trees all across the country—have left their telltale signs on your tree.
 Maybe you’ve encountered them before, or perhaps you know someone who has.

-You’ve certainly heard stories of termites that have killed beloved trees before then spread into nearby homes.
+You’ve certainly heard stories of termites that have killed beloved trees before they spread into nearby homes.
 But don’t get out the ax and gasoline just yet.
 Here are a few things you can do if you think your tree has termites:

 How To Rid Your Homestead of Termites

 First, Make Sure It Actually Is Termites

 It can be a bit of a challenge to actually recognize termites.
 Partially, this is because they’re similar in appearance to several other types of insects, including ants.
 So seeing little, six-legged, winged insects flying about doesn’t automatically mean your tree has fallen prey to a termite infestation.

 Termites resemble ants in appearance, with the notable exception of being white or creamy in color.
 If you notice insects you thought were white ants crawling around near your tree, you’re probably seeing termites.
 There are no ant species that are white.